raleel/mythras-srd/0006_Vehicles.md

 #### Carrier

-The vehicle is designed specifically to carry smaller, lightly crewedcrewed, or possibly remotely controlled vehicles of either a civilian or military nature.
+The vehicle is designed specifically to carry smaller, lightly crewed, or possibly remotely controlled vehicles of either a civilian or military nature.
 Any vehicle possessing this trait must be at least Enormous.
-The number of small craft carried may vary by mission type and purpose, butpurpose but can be as few as 10 to as many as the vehicle's Structure rating.
+The number of small craft carried may vary by mission type and purpose but can be as few as 10 to as many as the vehicle's Structure rating.

 #### Construction